-We are currently accepting application for Fall 2016.
+We are currently accepting application for Summer 2017.
+You must be a City of Boston resident to apply for Summer 2017 teen employment.
 Applications are considered on a rolling basis.
-Application deadline is September 23, 2016.
+Application deadline is April 14, 2017.
 Apply here.

 The Teen Arts Council (TAC) is the MFA’s leadership development program for Boston-area teens.
 The TAC offers participants the opportunity to engage with art, culture, and history; develop workplace and team building skills; and learn about a range of professional options and career paths.
 Participants create and implement programs and events for their peers and the general public, and advise the MFA on engagement strategies for local teens and their families.
 Participants also have the opportunity to create wall labels in the wordUP program to accompany the curatorial labels in the Museum’s galleries.
 During the summer of 2016, the MFA will celebrate the 10th anniversary of the Teen Arts Council with the launch of a Teen Art Exhibition.